mabau/pystencils/README.md

 pip install pystencils[interactive, gpu, doc]
 ```

 pystencils is also fully compatible with Windows machines.
-If working with visual studio and pycuda makes sure to run example files first to ensure that pycuda can find the compiler's executable.
+If working with visual studio and cupy makes sure to run example files first to ensure that cupy can find the compiler's executable.

 Documentation
 -------------